-Operational efficiency is the ratio of a company’s input and output, which determines a system’s overall performance.
-It’s a measure of how much costs are incurred during a financial activity.
-In this sense, lower costs equate to greater efficiency.
+Operational efficiency is the ratio of a company’s input of resources and materials cost vs the value of measurable output, which determines a system’s overall performance.
+It’s a measure of how costs incurred produce results during an activity.
+In this sense, lower costs or higher revenue from inputs equate to greater efficiency.

 How Do I Improve Operational Efficiency?

-The first steps to improving organizational efficiency require the ability to identify areas of waste and improvement.
+The first steps to improving operational efficiency require the ability to identify areas of waste and improvement.
 Then, a company can focus on making the most of those resources to increase productivity.

 Know Your Operation

-You need to have a thorough understanding of where bottlenecks happen in the supply chain and workflows.
+You need to thoroughly understand where bottlenecks happen in the supply chain and workflows.
 Evaluate areas that are labor-intensive to determine where traffic may be congested.

 In addition to this first step, conduct more formal audits and metrics analysis.
 This will determine your top business intelligence tools that are the most useful to evaluate operations.